-The fiscal year ended June 30, 2016 was a challenging period for investors as markets encountered substantial uncertainty.
-The Employees' Retirement System of Tulsa County earned a fiscal year total return of 0.6% which was close to median when compared to other public pension funds.
-This return trailed its custom benchmark due to mixed results among the portfolios.
-Bond investments outperformed most equity investments.
-Domestic equities outperformed foreign equities.
-The passive equity portfolio matched its benchmark with a gain of 4.0% while the System's small/mid cap equity portfolio suffered a loss of -6.3%.
-The international equity portfolio posted a loss of -1.7% but outperformed its benchmark by a wide margin.
-The System's higher quality bond investments provided income and stability during the past year.
-The core bond portfolios gained 6.5% and 4.5%, both in line with their benchmarks.
-The active duration bond portfolio posted a one year return of 21.5%.
-The high yield bond allocation fell by -3.6%.
-The MLP portfolio suffered losses during the fiscal year as oil and natural gas price volatility continued to trouble investors.
-One MLP portfolio was terminated.
-The remaining MLP portfolio fell -22.4% for the trailing year but showed strong signs of recovery during the February to June 2016 period.
+The fiscal year ended June 30, 2017 was a profitable period for investors despite substantial economic and market uncertainty.
+The Employees' Retirement System of Tulsa County earned a fiscal year total return of 9.8%1 which was above its actuarial return assumption and its custom benchmark.
+Equity portfolio returns were strong during the fiscal year.
+Bond investment returns trailed equities.
+The passive equity portfolio matched its benchmark with a gain of 18.0% while the System's small/mid cap equity portfolio gained 26.5%.
+The international equity portfolio posted a return of 19.1% but underperformed its benchmark by a narrow margin.
+The System's higher quality bond investments provided modest income and stability during a difficult year.
+The core bond portfolios gained 0.9% and -0.2%, both in line with their benchmarks.
+The active duration bond portfolio posted a one year loss of -9.2%.
+The high yield bond allocation gained 12.8%.
+The MLP portfolio enjoyed positive returns (7.7%) during the fiscal year as oil and natural gas price volatility stabilized.
 The accompanying basic financial statements and performance comparisons are reported on an accrual basis of accounting and are reported in conformity with Generally Accepted Accounting Principles.
 Under the accrual basis of accounting, revenues are recognized when earned instead of when actually received and expenses are recognized when incurred rather than paid.